Amenorrhoea

 What is amenorrhoea?

-Amenorrhoea is the absence of menstrual periods in a woman during her reproductive years (after the age of puberty but before the typical age of the menopause).
+Amenorrhoea is the absence of menstrual periods in people who are assigned female at birth during their reproductive years - after the age of puberty but before the typical age of menopause.

 What causes amenorrhoea?

-• defects in one or more areas of the reproductive system, such as the hypothalamus and pituitary gland (parts of the brain regulating reproduction), ovaries, uterus or vagina
+• Defects or damage in one or more areas of the reproductive system, such as ovaries, uterus, vagina and parts of the brain regulating reproduction known as the hypothalamus and pituitary gland

 What are the signs and symptoms of amenorrhoea?

-In addition to the absence of menstrual periods, patients may have the following signs and symptoms of amenorrhoea:
+In addition to the absence of menstrual periods, people with amenorrhoea may have one or more of the following symptoms depending on the underlying cause:

-• headaches, visual disturbance or tiredness caused by diseases affecting the pituitary gland
+• Headaches, visual disturbance or tiredness caused by diseases affecting the hypothalamus and/or pituitary gland.

-• short stature and lack of secondary sexual characteristics (e.g. breast development) if premature ovarian failure is caused by the genetic condition Turner syndrome.
+• Short stature and lack of secondary sexual characteristics, such as breast development, if premature ovarian insufficiency is caused by a genetic condition known as Turner syndrome.

 How common is amenorrhoea?